DTForce/delete-docker-registry-image/README.md

 # delete-docker-registry-image

-This is an enhanced version of https://github.com/burnettk/delete-docker-registry-image with Gitlab OAuth2 bearer token authentication for your Docker Registry via Gitlab JWT OmniAuth provider.
+This is an enhanced version of https://github.com/burnettk/delete-docker-registry-image with Docker Registry v2 Bearer token authentication as per https://docs.docker.com/registry/spec/auth/jwt/ e.g. via Gitlab JWT OmniAuth provider.
 Ideal if you want to get your Gitlab Docker registry back in shape - fit and slim.

 ## Install